 The C-HR's cockpit may be a standout among its competitors, which Toyota says include the Juke, the Honda HR-V, and the Mazda CX-3.
 (We might also add the Jeep Renegade or the Kia Niro.)
 The center stack is particularly interesting; Toyota calls the surround that groups the touchscreen and other controls a MeZONE.
 Minus the cloying marketing-speak, it's an interesting approach that isolates secondary controls in one area.

 The C-HR's crossover vibe stops with its tall ride height.
-The 2.0-liter inline-4 is just slow, even in the Sport driving mode that gives the continuously variable transmission 7 simulated gear ratios and tightens the steering.
-The weight of 3,300 pounds is just too much for 144 hp and 140 lb-ft of torque to move expeditiously.
-Note that the C-HR sends its power to the front wheels only, with no all-wheel drive option in the U.S., though it's offered in Europe and Japan.
+The 2.0-liter inline-4 is just slow, even in the Sport driving mode that gives the continuously variable transmission seven simulated gear ratios and tightens the steering.
+The weight of 3,300 pounds is just too much for 144 horsepower and 140 pound-feet of torque to move expeditiously.
+Note that the C-HR sends its power to the front wheels only, with no all-wheel-drive option in the U.S., though it's offered in Europe and Japan.

 The C-HR would be the smallest Toyota crossover, but among its hatchbacks, it's not so petite.
 Interior space is augmented by well-bolstered sport seats in front, surrounded by lots of storage bins and cupholders.
 In back, riders sit high, and Toyota has scalloped out the backs of the front seats and trimmed the headliner back to create valuable head room, which is ample front and rear.
 For more flexibility, the rear seats flip and fold flat along a 60/40 split, giving a fully flat load floor, although the car's height means that cargo deck is at mid-thigh level.

-All C-HR hatchbacks come with 10 airbags, a rearview camera, forward-collision warnings with automatic emergency braking, lane-departure warnings with lane-keep assist, automatic high beams, and adaptive cruise control.
-Blind-spot monitors are an option.
+All C-HR hatchbacks come with 10 airbags, a rearview camera, forward-collision warnings with automatic emergency braking, active lane control, automatic high beams, and adaptive cruise control.
+Blind-spot monitors are optional.